mackerelio-labs/mackerel-agent-rs/README.md

 !
 This is just an experimental version. !

-Another mackerel-agent implemented by Rust.
+Another [mackerel-agent](https://github.com/mackerelio/mackerel-agent) implemented in Rust.

 ## development